Sometimes, the more we learn about a Bush Heritage property, the more we realise just how little we know about Australia’s wild places.

 What we’re doing on the property

-Ecologist Dr Adam Kerezsy studies aquatic communities in Edgbaston Reserve's artesian springs.
-Photo by Mick Brigden.
+Ecologist Dr Adam Kerezsy in Edgbaston's artesian springs.
+Photo: Mick Brigden.

 Work to control the invasive mosquito fish, which feeds on small fish and fish eggs, will help the survival of both the Edgbaston goby and the red-finned blue-eye.